CrossRef/event-data-user-guide/docs/sources/crossref.md

 ## What it is

 Links from Crossref DOIs to DataCite DOIs.
-These are recorded in the metadata for Crosref's Registered Content.
-The data is ultimatley supplied by Crossref members who are the publishers and 'owners' of the Registered Content.
+These are recorded in the metadata for Crossref's Registered Content.
+The data is supplied by Crossref members who are the 'owners' of the Registered Content.

-Only Relations between Crossref DOIs and DataCite DOIs are included.
-If you want other metadata you can find it in the [Crossref Metadata REST API](https://www.crossref.org/services/metadata-delivery/rest-api/).

-In future we may add links to other objects, such as ORCID IDs and Clinical Trial Numbers.

 ## What it does